Shrayas1497/brew/README.md

 app.get('/books') -> This api is used for getting books and its all details.

-app.post('/api/books') -> This api is used for adding all the authors and book detials etc.
+app.post('/api/books') -> This api is used for adding all the authors and book details etc.

 app.get('/api/books/:id')-> This api is used to get all the details  of book by ids.